FAQs

 A Narrative Therapist helps people unpack the limiting narratives and self-beliefs that are keeping them stuck in a life that doesn’t align with who they are, their strengths and what they’re wanting in life and their relationships.

-We explore how external factors like family expectations, cultural norms and societal pressure have shaped the your identity and experiences.
+We explore how external factors like family expectations, cultural norms and societal pressure have shaped their identity and experiences, so that we can bring in autonomy and choice in the role and weight those narratives play in their life.

-We then identify your core values, strengths and skills to create new, empowering stories and perspectives that drive you forward in life.
+We then identify their core values, strengths and skills to create new, empowering stories and perspectives that build towards a life that is their own.

 -